rwharton/dsn_data_reduce/README.md

     root@tefim2 [28 Apr 2022 22:29] ~> python /src/data_reduce_bb.py

 and you should get some information about the ongoing processing.
+Check the output directory to see that everything worked.